parsevalbtc/libbitcoin-system-wiki/Type-Constraints-Unraveled.md

     return (value % 2) != 0;
 }
 ```
-The above example may also be written as the following, as the `Unused` type may be unnamed.
+As the `Unused` type may be unnamed, this may also be written follows.
 ```cpp
 template <typename Integer, typename = enable_if<std::numeric_limits<Integer>::is_integer>>
 bool is_odd(Integer value)